RAQ: Relationship-Aware Graph Querying in Large Networks: Relationship-Aware Querying (RAQ)

-\textbf{Correctness Guarantee: } The CGQ framework provides the \emph{optimal answer set}.
+\textbf{Correctness Guarantee:} The RAQ framework provides the \emph{optimal answer set}.
 We do not prune off any possibility without applying Theorem~\ref{thm:mcsub} or Corollary~\ref{cor:mcsub}.
-Consequently, we do not lose out on an MCS that can be in the top-$k$ answer set.
+Consequently, we do not lose out on any candidate that can be in the top-$k$ answer set.

+\textbf{Index construction cost:} The cost of constructing the R-tree is $O(d|E|\log (|E|))$.
+We also compute and store the neighborhood signature of each edge through random walk with restarts.
+This step can be performed in $O(|V|^2)$ time for the entire graph\cite{rwr,rwr1}.
+Thus, the total computation cost is $O(|V|^2+d|E|\log (|E|))$.

+\textbf{Memory Footprint:} R-tree consumes $O(d|E|)$ space since it stores $d$-dimensional relationship vectors of all edges.
+The neighborhood signatures are also $d$-dimensional feature vectors and hence the total cost is bounded by $O(d|E|)$.

+\textbf{Querying Time:} As stated earlier, the problem is NP-complete.
+Hence, akin to most existing graph search algorithms\cite{NEMA, exemplar, ctree}, the worst case running time remains exponential.
+However, with the application of efficient heuristics and effective pruning bounds, we compute the top-$k$ answer set in milliseconds as elaborated next.